Is your vacuum sealer not sealing properly?

 You can easily find them in all shapes and sizes at online marketplaces.

-Solution: If you don’t want to spend money on new bags for your vacuum sealer right now, you can always try to patch up the tears with duct tape or any other flexible adhesive, but honestly, I’d advise against it.
+If you don’t want to spend money on new bags for your vacuum sealer right now, you can always try to patch up the tears with duct tape or any other flexible adhesive, but honestly, I’d advise against it.

 I know that spending money on repairs or replacements is annoying, but you’ll end up having to do it anyway.
-It’s best to nip this in the bud.

 Without a properly functioning gasket, vacuum sealing is impossible.
 It’s that simple.